 Looking beyond DNA for targeted cancer therapies

 Like many creative endeavors, movies contain only a fraction of the footage collected during filming.
 Indeed, hours of outtakes are removed — left on the cutting room floor — and never make it in to the final product.

 Surprisingly, In her lab, Olga Anczuków is on the hunt for novel cancer therapies that can shrink a tumor or stop if from spreading.
 By studying gene splicing during normal breast and ovary development, Anczuków is learning how errors in this process lead to cancer.

 For female cancer patients of reproductive age, radiation and chemotherapy treatments pose a threat to fertility.
 Cancer researcher Ewelina Bolcun-Filas is working to by harnessing a natural process that prevents DNA damage to oocytes — the cells that develop into eggs.

 Her work is advancing the development of drugs to prevent infertility caused by cancer-treating radiation.

 Developing new strategies for tackling triple-negative breast cancers

 A diagnosis of breast cancer is always devastating, but advances in research are pushing incidence and mortality trends in the right direction.

-JAX President and CEO Edison Liu, M.D., discovered a characteristic genomic fingerprint of triple-negative breast cancer, serous ovarian cancer and endometrial carcinomas, some of the most deadly cancers in women.
-This tandem duplicator phenotype responds to a specific chemotherapy, cisplatin, offering a more effective treatment approach for these cancers.
+Researchers in the laboratory of JAX President Edison Liu have discovered a characteristic of triple-negative breast cancer, serous ovarian cancer and endometrial carcinomas — three of the deadliest cancers in women.
+Scientists found that this particular phenotype responds very well to a specific chemotherapy, cisplatin, offering a more effective treatment approach for these cancers.